Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Grammar and Style: Identify any grammatical errors or deviations from a standard formal academic tone.
 Suggest improvements for conciseness.

-This prompt provides a comprehensive, multi-layered critique that you can then edit, augment with your own expert insights, and deliver to your student, dramatically increasing your efficiency and the quality of your feedback.
+A multi-layered critique emerges: one that you can edit, augment with your own expert insights, and deliver to your student, dramatically increasing your efficiency and the quality of your feedback.

-We encourage you to view AI as a tool to scale your wisdom, not replace it.
-By using Gemini to handle the foundational layers of feedback, you can dedicate more of your energy to the profound intellectual guidance that defines great mentorship.
+View AI as a tool to scale your wisdom, not replace it.
+Counting on Gemini to handle the foundational layers of feedback allows you to dedicate more of your energy to the profound intellectual guidance that defines great mentorship.
 This is about augmenting the human relationship at the heart of academia.

 Strategies for leveraging Gemini in research, writing, and study.